cwi-swat/hack-your-javascript/doc/hackyourlanguage.md

 The syntax highlighting in my Rascal file is broken and I see weird red squiggly lines!

 **Solution:**
 You probably have some parse error in your file.
 Because of this the Rascal parser is unable to parse your source file.
-Easies way to fix the problem is to carefully reread the code that you just added to spot the error.
+The easiest way to fix the problem is to carefully reread the code that you just added to spot the error.
 If this does not help you can always remove or comment the code that you just added to the point that the file parses again.

 ------